 Although many seniors will remodel their homes so that they can "age in place," others move to a smaller place in an active adult community, assisted living, or some other form of senior housing.
 The problem: At least for smaller urban homes and apartments, there will be a lot of competition.

 Gardening is a popular hobby, but bending, kneeling and working the soil can become physically challenging with age.
-Discover tips from experienced gardeners on how to adapt this activity to help an elderly loved one continue exercising their green thumb.
+Experienced gardeners share their tips for adapting gardening for older adults, making this outdoor activity easier and safer.

 Everyone wants and needs a little sunshine, but the sun's rays can be damaging to an elderly person's skin.
 Dermatologist Arielle Kauvar talks about ways to protect senior skin from damaging UVA and UVB rays using sunscreen, sun protective clothing, sunglasses and other methods.